-There are several technical changes to conform with provisions in other sections of this proposal.
+There is one technical change to conform with provisions in other sections of this proposal.
 The name and citation for a class of rivers and streams formerly designated as "streams open to fishing throughout the year" is revised to "tidal waters and tributaries" and will be provided for in section 26-112-46 instead of section 26-112-44.
-A definition for "inline circle hook" consistent with the definition of "circle hook" that applies in the Marine District, and an exception from the statewide ice fishing requirement is also established to conform with provisions of section 26-112-46 concerning gear restrictions at certain Trout Management Lakes.